KnowledgeCat247/LoadingBarGame/README.md

 # Loading Bar Game Code
 ### Enjoy and Use this code to create whatever you want (Using the Unity Game Engine)
-+ The game can be found on Itch.io :
++ The game can be found on Itch.io : [Loading Bar: The Clicker Game](https://knowledgecat247.itch.io/loading-bar-the-clicker-game).
 + The sprites for the game can be found on Itch.io as well:
 ___